 Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 The table displays a list of previous pay runs, along with their pertinent details.
 A payroll may be calculated as many times as needed before it is closed.
 This allows you to review and correct the details before it is finalized.
 Each time the calculation is performed, the results of the previous calculation are erased and replaced with the new results.

 Visit the Button Descriptions help page to view detailed descriptions of each button that appears on your screen (whether in the Button Bar at the top of the table, or in the table itself).
 Note: If a button is unavailable (i.e. its text appears in Gray), either the command is not applicable to the current screen, or its function has already been applied (e.g. you clicked the New button for an item that can only be added one time).

 Calculate - This button allows you to initiate the payroll calculation process for the active payroll.
-If a Red border appears around the button, it indicates that one or more changes have been applied to the payroll, and that it is need of calculating before proceeding with any reports.
-If a Green border appears around the button, it indicates that the payroll has been calculated and is providing up-to-date information for all reports.
+If a Red border appears around the button, it indicates that changes have been made to the payroll, and that it must be calculated before proceeding with any reports.
+If a Green border appears around the button, it indicates that the payroll has been calculated and is displaying up-to-date information for all reports.